gsmainclusivetechlab/interop-docs/docs/installation/itp.md

 Once you have set up all simulator components, you must add the URLs for the simulators into the `src/.env` file.
 When these URLs are updated, the installation script above should be re-run to ensure that the URLs are persisted to the database.

-It is a current limitation of the test platform that this process will also erase other contents of the database.
+> It is a current limitation of the test platform that this process will also
+> erase other contents of the database.
+To work around this, it is possible to
+> update the `components` table of the MySQL database directly.

 ## Logging In